SSWConsulting/SSW.Rules.Content/rules/dotnet-upgrade-for-complex-projects/rule.md

   As you can see in the above diagram, we want our UI to go through the .NET 8 project where the Yarp Proxy will either serve and fulfill the request or pass it through to the legacy project.

-  When you look at the `Programm.cs` in the newly created .NET 8 project, you will see that there is a configuration for the catch-all forwarder.
+  When you look at the `Program.cs` in the newly created .NET 8 project, you will see that there is a configuration for the catch-all forwarder.
 You will need to update the configuration here with the address of your legacy project.

 ```csharp